 Remember: your blog posts should be working for you.
 Optimize them so they continue to promote your work after they're published.

-8. Check out Yoast
+8. Check out Rank Math or Yoast

-Yoast will prompt you to do things like add your keyword into more H2 headings or write a meta description.
+These plugins will prompt you to do things like add your keyword into more H2 headings or write a meta description.
 All things that will help with your SEO.

 While this is a good thing to do after writing your blog post, it's important to keep your keywords in mind as you write too.